rasmusjs/ITPE3200-23H-Assignment-2/README.md

 **📝 Functionality**
 ---
 This forum website allows users to browse posts and comment.
 Both in a feed, by searching or by using categories.
 The user can register an account to create posts, comment on other posts and like posts.
 When the user is logged in it gets a dashboard view with an overview over the users posts, comments and likes.
+The following sections break down the functionality into different aspects.

-### Navigation and content (dele opp?)
+### Navigation
 Different feed views.
 What the user can do with posts (edit, delete, like, etc).
 Menu and navigation bars.
 Search functionality.
 Pagination and scrolling, filtering and sorting, responsiveness (different screens?), dynamic features, call to action (sent to register account), browsing by categories.
 Markdown support

+### Content
+ALL about posts baby

 ### Error handling
 Error handling, input validation authentication/authorization, etc.

+Identity, try/catches in ForumRepository, error logging with LogError method, regex for input validation + html sanitizer

 ### User management

-We use Microsoft.AspNetCore.Identity for authentication and authorization. *More about what this do in praxis*
+We use `Microsoft.AspNetCore.Identity` for authentication and authorization.
+This is an ASP.NET Core API that supports user interface for login functionality.
+It manages users, passwords, profile data and more.
+Identity creates a Razor Class Library with the 'Identity' area endpoint, e.g. '/Identity/Account/Login'.
+The user is not authorized to do anything other than to browse the forum without an user account.
+The user must register with a username, email and password.
+The password must consist of at least 8 characters, one alphanumeric character, one lowercase and one uppercase letter.

+When a user is authenticated it can create/edit posts, comment and like posts.
+The user has access to a dashboard with overview of their post, comments and likes.
+In the upper right corner they have your profile panel.
+Here they can change username, upload a profile picture, change mail/password, enable 2FA and download all their user data.
+They can delete their user and data under "personal data".
+Then all the users posts and comments will be marked as posted by 'Anonymous'.

-Jdenticon.AspNetCore for generating profile pictures if the user has not uploaded one.
-The user can upload custom profile picture in their profile settings.
+We use `Jdenticon.AspNetCore` for generating random profile pictures if the user has not uploaded one.
+The image is generated by converting the username into a hash, which is used as a unique id for generation.
+The user can later upload a custom profile picture in their profile settings.

 **⌨️ Code**
 ---